mhm-ufz/mHM/INSTALL.md

 https://cygwin.com/

-you can find further instructions to install cygwin on the webpage, aswell as instructions on how to install further dependencies after the installation
+you can find further instructions to install cygwin on the webpage, as well as instructions on how to install further dependencies after the installation

+After the installation of cygwin and its dependencies mHM will be installed using cygwin.
+All commands and the execution of mHM only run in that environment.

 install cygwin and during the installation choose the dependencies